 *Starting August 1, PH2 units may be operated within the full 1% range for flexibility during low flows.
 During this period, PH2 units will typically be maintained within the mid-range but may be adjusted through the full 1% range as necessary to avoid dead-bands during low flows.
 PH2 operations above the mid-range will be infrequent, consistent with previous years.

 4.2.2.3.
-If in-season operation outside the 1% range is necessary, Project personnel shall record the information to provide to BPA on a weekly basis according to the Guidelines.
+If in-season operation outside the 1% range or above BOP at PH1 is necessary, Project personnel shall record the information to provide to BPA on a weekly basis according to the Guidelines.
 In-season operation outside the 1% range may be necessary to:

 Meet BPA load requests made pursuant to BPA's policy, statutory requirements, and Load Shaping Guidelines (Appendix C).